Things that Fail a Home Inspection (Top 6)

+There are certain non negotiable things one must see through before a home inspection.
+Some might seem obvious, so how does one fail?
 You fail a home inspection when buyers pull out of the deal the offered, based on the home inspection report, unless you are willing to make extensive and expensive repairs to the property.
-So what are these failing factors?
-Let’s take a look at the most common home inspections that can be significant enough to provoke a renegotiation of terms.

 Many seasoned experts agree that water is the most prominent enemy of a structure.
 Maybe it slopes back towards the house when it rains, damaging the crawl space, flooding the basement, and rotting the foundations.
 Basements are more prone to water damage because they lie beneath the ground level.
 Even if there is no rainwater coming in, underground water can seep in and cause a moist and moldy basement.

 Depending upon the cause, a damp basement can cost anywhere from $2,000 to $6,000 to fix.
 And it’s a big red flag in a home inspection report.